BIGJRA/BIGJRA.github.io/rejuv.md

-During the conversation Erin and Kanon have on the boat, if you had previously spoken to Erin in the Magnolia Library towards the beginning of the game, you’ll get Relationship Points (+2 Erin).
+During the conversation Erin and Kanon have on the boat, if you had previously spoken to Erin in the Magnolia Library towards the beginning of the game, you'll get Relationship Points (+2 Erin).

-On the boat, choose whether you’ll activate Interceptor’s Wish.
-If you do, Erin will be using *your team,* whereas if you don’t, she uses hers.
+On the boat, choose whether you'll activate Interceptor's Wish.
+If you do, Erin will be using *your team,* whereas if you don't, she uses hers.
 Battle advice is easier to give when I know what your team is gonna be, so for this guide I will not be activating it.

 Follow the underwater path.
-Inside the manor, avoid the Regice, as you’ll have to fight them.
+Inside the manor, avoid the Regice, as you'll have to fight them.
 Make your way through the path here, watch the scene in the courtyard, then head onto the roof.

 Follow the path to the right, then talk to Angie on the rooftop.
 Enter